jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Let me ask you, if you’re a regular middle-class person, and you ignored the election, how much would you bet, that you would know who won, just by living your life.

 I mean today, when team blue wins, does traffic suddenly disappear?
 When team red wins, does everyone suddenly eat healthy?
-Do you breathe fresher air, or see healthier neighbors, i.e. do your real-life problems get solved, when one color’s philosophy writes the rules?
+Do you breathe fresher air, or see happier neighbors, i.e. do your real-life problems get solved, when one color’s philosophy writes the rules?

 If you think regulations, laws, and marches change the world; if you think the red vs blue storyline decides the future of our society, you can stop reading.
 There’s lots of blogs, shows, and books waiting to sing to their choir, telling you to fight the enemy until you’re blue in the face.